Lavender API¶

 Rate Limits¶

 There are no rate limits.
-The gateway runs on localhost and serves requests as fast as your machine can handle them.
+Gateway runs on localhost and serves requests as fast as your machine can handle them.
 Typical latency is 5–50ms for a single root, 100–200ms for large chains (SPY, SPX).

 Coverage¶